AMERICAN FORENSIC ASSOCIATION

-2. When a tournament has eight schools competing at the start of the tournament, the Tournament Director may apply for a waiver of the "nine schools" requirement if (1) at least nine schools had officially entered the tournament and (2) the "ninth school" failed to give 24 hours notice of their withdrawal before the start of competition.
+2. When a tournament has six schools competing at the start of the tournament, the Tournament Director may apply for a waiver of the "seven schools" requirement if (1) at least seven schools had officially entered the tournament and (2) the "seventh school" failed to give 24-hours notice of their withdrawal before the start of competition.

 a.
 The Tournament Director or the representative of an attending school is responsible for petitioning the NIET Chair within two weeks of completion of the tournament.
 The petition must include.

 (1) A letter from the Tournament Director explaining the circumstances relevant to the petition and formally asking for waiver consideration.

 (2) A letter from the "seventh school" stating the reason(s) for withdrawal from the tournament.

 (3) The registration materials for the seventh school including unaltered schematics and student code sheets (where applicable).

 (4) The Chair of the NIET has the right to request any additional material.

 b.
 The NIET Chair in consultation with the Tournament Director's District Chair and the Regional Representative will rule on the appeal within two weeks of receiving the material.